laravel/docs/cashier-paddle.md

 <a name="refunding-transactions"></a>
 ### Refunding Transactions

 If you need to refund a Paddle purchase, you may use the `refund` method on a `Cashier\Paddle\Transaction` model.
-This method accepts a reason as the first argument, one or more price ID's as an array to refund with optional amounts paired as key/values.
-You may retrieve the transactions for a given billable model using the `transactions` method and then perform the refund.
+This method accepts a reason as the first argument, one or more price ID's to refund with optional amounts as an associative array.
+You may retrieve the transactions for a given billable model using the `transactions` method.

-Let's say we want to refund a specific transaction for prices `pri_123` and `pri_456`.
-We want to fully refund `pri_123` but `pri_456` only for 2 dollar:
+For example, imagine we want to refund a specific transaction for prices `pri_123` and `pri_456`.
+We want to fully refund `pri_123`, but only refund two dollars for `pri_456`:

     use App\Models\User;